-It is a student's obligation to inform this instructor of problems right away which may prevent the completion of this course instead of waiting unnecessarily until the end of a semester to give notice that course tasks could not be met due to some problem.
+It is a student's obligation to inform this instructor of problems right away which may prevent the completion of this course instead of waiting unnecessarily until the end of a semester to give notice that course tasks could not be met due to some personal problem.
 If there are problems, please tell this instructor while there is still plenty of time to hopefully solve them.
 This pertains in particular to a potential IN or IP status (Incomplete) mark for the course.
 It's the responsibility of the student to inform the instructor if illness, death in the family, or of some other extenuating circumstance which prevents the completion of course assignments in order for the documentation for an IN (Incomplete) to be granted.
-This notification must be stated to the instructor by the student in writing (or by a student's adult-aged designee in writing like a spouse or adult aged family member) well before grades are due for the course, before the end of the semester.
+This notification must be stated to the instructor by the student in writing (or by a student's designee in writing-spouse or adult aged family member) well before grades are due for the course, before the end of the semester.
 Their email and immediate phone contact info must also be in writing if they are a designee so they can be contacted by Auburn University.
 Also, over 50% of the coursework must also have been completed in order to be eligible for an IN or IP.

 Always look for confirmation of my receiving any such notification from you in order to be sure I did in fact receive such important information from you.
 Please do not assume that I received an email of such magnitude.
 You must hear back from me on email to be sure.
 This way, my confirmation to you completes the full communication loop.
 Please refer to the student handbook regarding policy and procedure regarding IN/IP status for a course grade (Incompletes/In-Progress).
 The above material is simply intended to help you see the basic gist of things, not to serve as the defining procedure for Incompletes.

-- I. Any changes in syllabus policy, assignments, points, etc. will be announced on campus email and in Canvas email (messages) and in the class announcements area on Canvas.
-Students are responsible for being aware of changes by checking these areas of communication. - J. The Tiger Cub is no longer in existence.
-Its replacement is the Student Policy eHandbook; the URL is www.auburn.edu/studentpolicies.
+I. Any changes in syllabus policy, assignments, points, etc. will be announced on campus email and in Canvas email (messages) and in the class announcements area on Canvas.
+Students are responsible for being aware of changes by checking these areas of communication.